Jump To Sections:

 - Keep hands clear: Do not insert hands or fingers into the generator engine when it is running.

 - Do not try to service a running generator: Make sure the generator is disconnected from any power source before you perform maintenance.
+You should also refrain from switching voltage selectors and other settings during operation

 - Monitor for backfeeding: Sometimes, a generator may produce excess power and feed it back into your electrical grid.
 This backfeeding is dangerous and is illegal in most states.